Western Union Telegraph Building: Features

-The superstructure was made largely of metal.
+The superstructure was mainly made of metal.
 The cylindrical columns, made of cast iron, supported floor beams that were 10 in deep.
 The building was advertised as fireproof, using only a minimal amount of wood.
 However, similar structures with iron columns had collapsed during the Great Chicago Fire in 1871, either because of extreme heat or when they were suddenly chilled by water from fire hoses.
-Nonetheless, the steel superstructure was left exposed in the Western Union Building, and it largely survived the 1890 fire.
+Nonetheless, the steel superstructure was left exposed in the Western Union Building and largely survived the 1890 fire.
 The mansard roof was constructed of iron beams, supported only along the outer walls, thereby reducing the number of columns needed for the seventh floor.
 The iron-truss beams that supported the top of the mansard roof were 65 ft long.

 The floors consisted of brick arches between 10 in iron beams.
 The brick-arched floors were covered with Beton Coignet artificial stone tile, surrounded by a border of encaustic tile.
 The hallways were covered entirely in encaustic tiles.
 The Western Union Building also contained plaster-block wall partitions and plastered ceilings.

 Interior

 The Western Union Building served as a corporate headquarters, with clerical and operational departments.
 There were two basement levels.
 The first basement level contained the packing room of the supply department, where goods were assorted and items were packed, while the second basement contained the engine room.
 The ground story contained numerous departments.
 The treasurer's office had a separate entrance from Broadway and had a vault beneath the main entrance steps.
 Just inside the main door was a public passageway 80 ft long and 19 ft wide, which ran west-east parallel to Dey Street.
 On one side of the hall was a continuous mahogany counter for Western Union's cable, general message, city, and delivery departments.
 The hall connected to the elevator lobby and a ladies' waiting room.
 At the rear, or western, end of the ground story was the supply department and the office of the keeper of stores.
 The floor surface of the ground story was laid with encaustic tile in mosaic.
 The first and second floors were originally used as rental floors, while the third through fifth floors contained various offices.

-On the original sixth floor was the battery room, which contained the inbound and outbound telegraph wires as well as thousands of cells that generated power for the telegraphs.
+On the original sixth floor was the battery room, which contained the inbound and outbound telegraph wires and thousands of cells that generated power for the telegraphs.
 This story had a ceiling of 9 ft and was lit by low windows.
 Wires ran into the battery room from the balcony surrounding the seventh floor.
 There were wardrobe rooms for operators on the sixth floor as well.
 The battery room had been moved to the second basement prior to the 1890 fire.